-is such an easy way to add the farmhouse touch to your bathroom on a budget and with minimal sewing skills!
-Let’s jump right in to the project!
+This easy shower curtain idea is such a great way to add the farmhouse touch to your bathroom on a budget and with minimal sewing skills!
+Let’s jump right into the project!

 - painters drop-cloth 6’x9′ (mine measured 9’x12′)